What to Wear in the Cook Islands: Outfit Guide for Rarotonga & Aitutaki

 Swimsuits

-Whether you prefer a bikini or a one piece, I recommend packing at least two swimsuits for your trip.
-That way you never have to wear a wet one!
+Whether you prefer a bikini or a one-piece, I recommend packing at least two swimsuits so you always have a dry one ready to go.

 Cover Ups

-It is the norm to cover up your swimsuit when leaving the beach in the Cook Islands.
-You will definitely want one or two cover ups for throwing on top of your swimsuit.
+It is the norm to cover up your swimsuit when leaving the beach in the Cook Islands, so make sure to pack one or two cover-ups for throwing on over your swimwear.

 What to Wear in the Cook Islands: Shoes

-Wondering what kind of shoes you need in the Cook Islands?
-I’ve got you!
-You really don’t need anything fancy.
-Leave the heels at home and instead pack a pair of sneakers, a pair of flip flops, and a pair of nicer flat sandals.
+The good news is that you don’t need anything fancy on your feet in the Cook Islands.
+Leave the heels at home and pack a pair of sneakers, a pair of flip flops, and a pair of dressier flat sandals — that’s all you need!

 Casual Sandals

-Pack a pair of dressy flat sandals to wear with nicer dresses and to dinners out.
-I recommend flats because the island is pretty casual.
-I didn’t see anyone wearing wedges or heels during our trip.
+A pair of dressy flat sandals to wear with nicer dresses and to dinner is a must.
+I recommend flats specifically — the islands are very casual and I didn’t see anyone in wedges or heels during our entire trip.

 Sneakers